Traveling this holiday season? Holiday travel can be very stressful but there are some things you can do to help reduce the stress.

 While we don’t travel on the actual holidays, we do like to take a trip during December.
-For the last two years, we’ve gone to Branson, Missouri.
+For several years, we’ve gone to Branson, Missouri.
 We plan on going there again this year because our other plan didn’t work out.
-It’s a reasonable drive from us and my winter loving husband likes to go north during our winter trip.
+It’s a reasonable drive from us and my winter-loving husband likes to go north during our winter trip.
 It’s a beautiful place to visit around the holidays.

 We always have a wonderful time but sometimes it does add a bit of stress to the holidays since we go the week before Christmas.
 There are ways to cut down on that stress though.
 This is something I’m really focused on this year.